-Housed within the College of Agriculture, Urban Sustainability and Environmental Sciences, our land-grant centers are tasked with enhancing the quality of life of an urban society.
+Housed within the College of Agriculture, Urban Sustainability, and Environmental Sciences, our land-grant centers are tasked with enhancing the quality of life of urban society.
 Our land-grant centers consist of the following centers:

 By incorporating students into its research programs, CAUSES will develop students to be: 1) global citizens committed to local relevance; 2) adept at solving urban problems; 3) committed to health and wellness and food and water security; 4) skilled at navigating diverse social, cultural, built, and natural environments; 5) independent thinkers and collaborative team players; and 6) adaptive lifelong learners.

 CAUSES will continue to promote environmental conservation; community engagement; and awareness of environmental, social, health, and agricultural issues.
 District residents will benefit from the results of programs of the land-grant centers, and UDC will continue to move toward achieving breakthroughs in urban agriculture and sustainability.

 To obtain your very own FREE copy of the College’s latest impacts (in the District and beyond), please visit here.